-When we came back and wrote about our experience, I was not surprised at the explosion of interest in the Kashmir Great Lakes trek.
+When we came back and wrote about our experience of the Kashmir Great Lakes trek exploration, I was not surprised at the explosion of interest in the trek.
 Everyone wanted to see this magical Kashmir.
 True to our words, Kashmir opened up to trekkers.
 A whole new world of trekking in Kashmir started.
 To put things in perspective, last year, there were more than 600 Indiahikers trekking in Kashmir.

 When I look back at the Great Lakes trek, I always feel it is created on a larger than life canvas.
 All our other treks are like watching a movie on a small screen.
 The Kashmir great lakes is like watching a movie in IMAX 3D.
 It is in a different scale of grandeur.

 The Kashmir great lakes trek is like a pilgrimage.
 I don’t think I can ever tire of being there.

 1. If you’d like to read more about the Kashmir Great Lakes trek, click on this link.

 2. For an easier but equally scenic trek in Kashmir, check out the Tarsar Marsar trek.

 3. If you ended up here by chance and were actually looking for treks to do: Then head over to our upcoming treks page.
 You’ll find all our Himalayan treks there.